dntoll/1DV608/Assignments/Assignment_2/Assignment2_Extra_Test_cases.md

  * Check the password cookie, it should look random and may not contain the true password

 ##Test case 3.8, Cookie Passwords are temporary
-Make sure a session cookie are not the same every time...
+Make sure a cookie password are not the same every time...

 ###Input:
  * Test case 3.1, Login with "Keep me logged in"